-NOTE – MATCHES MOVED TO THE LEE VALLEY HOCKEY AND TENNIS CENTRE 🏑 An international hockey double-header special at Queen Elizabeth Olympic Park sees England’s women and men take on the Netherlands in the FIH Pro League.
+NOTE – MATCHES MOVED TO THE LEE VALLEY HOCKEY AND TENNIS CENTRE 🏑 An international hockey double-header special at Queen Elizabeth Olympic Park sees England’s women and men take on the Netherlands in the FIH Pro League at The Stoop.

 👀 LOVE LIVE SPORT?
 Visit our ‘What’s On’ page here for the No. 1 guide to spectator experiences coming up in LONDON.
-And to ensure you don’t miss a moment of the action subscribe here to our newsletter. 👀
+And to ensure you don’t miss a moment of the action subscribe here to our free newsletter! 👀

 2022 MATCH PREVIEWS

 England Hockey announcement 10 May regarding change of venue: England’s FIH Hockey Pro League fixtures against the Netherlands – scheduled for the Twickenham Stoop on Saturday 4 and Sunday 5 June 2022 – will now be played at Lee Valley Hockey and Tennis Centre with the same dates and times.
 England Hockey have made the decision to switch venues, in agreement with Harlequins.

 Ticket holders for The Stoop will automatically have their tickets transferred to the fixtures at Lee Valley Hockey and Tennis Centre.
 All existing ticket holders are being contacted by email with details regarding their ticket transfers and details of how to request a refund if required.
 If you have any queries, please contact firstname.lastname@example.org